-You might think that most PCB designers would know how to avoid the most obvious blunders that can gum up board assembly.
+You might think that most PCB designers would know how to avoid the most obvious blunders that can gum up PCB assembly.
 But you would be wrong.
 I can tell you from daily experience that we’re just not there yet.
-So allow me to propose the Ten Commandments of Design for Assembly.
+So allow me to propose the 10 must-knows of PCB design for assembly.

 The best way to avoid assembly problems: Confer with your manufacturer before design even begins.